Загальні відомості про герпесвірусні інфекції

 ПереглянутоChristina A. Muzny, MD, MSPH, Division of Infectious Diseases, University of Alabama at Birmingham

-Переглянуто/перевірено Змінено груд.
-2023
+Переглянуто/перевірено Змінено січ.
+2026

 v1019220_uk

-Eight types of herpesviruses infect humans (see table Herpesviruses That Infect Humans).
-After initial infection, all herpesviruses remain latent within specific host cells and may subsequently reactivate.
-Clinical syndromes due to primary infection can vary significantly from those caused by reactivation of these viruses.
 Herpesviruses do not survive long outside a host; thus, transmission usually requires intimate contact.
 In people with latent infection, the virus can reactivate without causing symptoms; in such cases, asymptomatic shedding occurs and people can transmit infection.
+The life cycle and pathogenicity of herpesviruses are shaped by complex persistence and immune system–evasion strategies, making these viruses among the most clinically significant human pathogens.

-Despite the fact that the herpesviruses are genetically and structurally similar, they cause a wide array of generally non-overlapping clinical syndromes.
+Despite the fact that the herpesviruses are genetically and structurally similar, they cause a wide array of generally nonoverlapping clinical syndromes.

 In contrast to other herpesviruses that are not known to cause malignancy, Epstein-Barr virus (EBV) and human herpesvirus type 8 (HHV-8), also known as Kaposi sarcoma–associated herpesvirus (KSHV), can cause certain cancers.